garethjmsaunders/digital-code-style-guide/css.md

 These two helper, or utility, classes are very specific in their intentions: you would only use them if you wanted something to be rendered at 50% width or not rendered at all.
 If you didn't want this behaviour, you would not use these classes, therefore whenever you do use them you will definitely want them to win.

 Here we proactively apply `!important` to ensure that these styles always win.
-This is correct use of `!important` to guarantee that these trumps always work, and don't accidentally get overridden by something else more specific.
+This is correct use of `!important` to guarantee that these declarations always work, and don't accidentally get overridden by something else more specific.

 Only use `!important` proactively, not reactively.